feasterjon/rpncalc/README.md

 | 5(1+2+3)                | 5 1 2 + 3 + ×           |
 | (5(1+2+3))-8            | 5 1 2 + 3 + × 8 -       |
 | ((5(1+2+3))-8)÷13       | 5 1 2 + 3 + × 8 - 13 ÷  |

-## Motivation

-RPN is faster because it:

-- Eliminates parenthesized expressions
-- Reduces the number of keystrokes and operations needed to perform typical calculations

 ## Keyboard Shortcuts